The Explore North Thailand Tour – fifteen days

 20 km, total driving time 1 hour

 After lunch, we will drive back to Chiang Dao.
-Doi Luang Chiang Dao is the third highest mountain in Thailand and looms large over the town.
-The Chiang Dao Cave Temple has been one of the main attractions of the district for a long time.
-These limestone caves are wonderful, so we will take our time to visit.
-Not far from the caves is the Wat Tham Pha Plong, an exceptional cave temple that will be the last place we visit today.
+Doi Luang Chiang Dao is the third-highest mountain in Thailand and looms large over the town.
+The Chiang Dao Cave Temple has been one of the district’s main attractions for a long time.
+These limestone caves are wonderful, so we will take our time to visit them.
+Not far from the caves is Wat Tham Pha Plong, a fantastic cave temple that will be the last place we see today.

 Overnight at the Marisa Resort

 Day 10 Chiang Dao – Thaton

 Our destination today is Doi Angkhang, a remote mountain resort close to the Thailand-Myanmar border.
 Our first stop will be at the beautiful Sri Sangwan Waterfalls in the Pa Daeng National Park.
 After our dip in the waterfall, we follow a narrow, winding road, skirting the border.
 During our drive, we pass through several Chinese villages.
 Many of the inhabitants of these villages are descendants of soldiers of the Kuomintang forces who entered Thailand during the 1960s.